+California:

-California: Northeastern Zone: The daily bag limit is 6 dark geese and may include no more than 1 cackling Canada goose or 1 Aleutian Canada goose.
+Northeastern Zone: The daily bag limit is 6 dark geese and may include no more than 1 cackling Canada goose or 1 Aleutian Canada goose.

 Balance-of-the-State Zone: Limits may not include more than 6 dark geese per day.
-In the Sacramento Valley Special Management Area (West), the season on white-fronted geese must begin no earlier than the last Saturday in October and end on or before December 14, and the daily bag limit shall contain no more than 2 white-fronted geese.
-In the North Coast Special Management Area, 107day seasons may be selected, with outside dates between the Saturday nearest October 1 (October 4) and March 10.
+In the Sacramento Valley Special Management Area, the season on whitefronted geese must end on or before December 14, and the daily bag limit shall contain no more than 2 whitefronted geese.
+In the North Coast Special Management Area, 107-day seasons may be selected, with outside dates between the Saturday nearest October 1 (October 3) and March 10.
 Hunting days that occur after the last Sunday in January shall be concurrent with Oregon's South Coast Zone.